Book overview

-Reality organizes itself through interfaces, boundaries that constrain interaction while enabling coordination.
-These interfaces stack hierarchically, each layer building upon the ones below, creating new possibilities through accumulation rather than replacement.
+Reality organizes itself through interfaces: boundaries that constrain interaction while enabling coordination.
+These interfaces stack hierarchically—each layer builds on those below—so new behavior emerges through accumulated constraints, not by replacing what came before.

 Layer 1